 Do you need a quick and healthy snack that tastes great?
 Don't look any further!
 These top 12 no-bake energy balls are clean, plant-based and still as yummy as truffles.
 Although they look seducing you won't experience the feeling of guilt after snacking them.

 They provide you with wholesome and lasting power throughout the day.
 On top of that, these easy clean eating snacks make you fit and happy.
 At least me;)

-Just plan a quarter of an hour on Sunday evening to make a bunch of bliss balls ready for the week.
+Just plan a quarter of an hour (or 20 minutes for a huge bunch) on Sunday evening to make a bunch of bliss balls in your food processor ready for the week.
 Packed with proteins that are beneficial for the body, they are the perfect power snack for the afternoon or serve as little dessert treats.
-For some they are even a nutrient-dense, quick breakfast option.
+For some, they are even a nutrient-dense, quick breakfast option.

 1. Peanut butter protein balls

-I’ll start with my own no bake energy balls creation.
-In fact these were my first energy bites which got a raving review from my hubby.
+I'll start with my own protein balls creation.
+In fact, these were my first energy bites which got a raving review from my hubby.
 He says that they taste a bit like his beloved “Snickers”.
-These treats offer probably the most yummy way to increase your flax seeds consumption.
+These treats offer probably the yummiest way to increase your flax seeds consumption.
 You can pop them in your mouth right from the freezer.

 Detailed recipe: peanut butter protein balls

 2. No bake energy balls with prunes and dried apples